apereo/cas/docs/cas-server-documentation/installation/Configuring-Multifactor-Authentication.md

 A default failure mode can also be specified globally via CAS properties and may be overriden individually by CAS registered services.
 To see the relevant list of CAS properties, please [review this guide](Configuration-Properties.html#multifactor-authentication).

+## Multiple Providers

+In the event that multiple multifactor authentication providers are determined for a multifactor authentication transaction, by default CAS will attempt to sort the collection of providers based on their rank and will pick one with the highest priority.
+This use case may arise if multiple triggers are defined where each decides on a different multifactor authentication provider, or the same provider instance is configured multiple times with many instances.

+Provider selection may also be carried out using Groovy scripting strategies more dynamically.
+To see the relevant list of CAS properties, please [review this guide](Configuration-Properties.html#multifactor-authentication).

 ## Ranking Providers

 At times, CAS needs to determine the correct provider when step-up authentication is required.
 Consider for a moment that CAS